dotse/tls-fed-auth/tls-fed-auth.md

 {type="A"}
 1. Entities collect member metadata from the federation metadata.
 2. The client pins the server's public key pins.
-3. The reverse proxy trust anchor is setup with the clients’ certificate issuers.
+3. The reverse proxy trust anchor is setup with the clients' certificate issuers.
 4. The client establishes a connection with the server using the base_uri from the federation metadata.
 5. The reverse proxy forwards the client certificate to the application.
 6. The application converts the certificate to a public key pin and checks the federation metadata for a matching pin.
 The entity's entity_id should be used as an identifier.